Irev-Dev/cadhub/docs/blog/2020-10-31-curated-code-cad.md

 <img src="https://raw.githubusercontent.com/Irev-Dev/repo-images/main/images/CURATED-CODE-CAD-BANNER2.jpg" />

 ## What is Code-CAD?
 It's software that allows you to define 3D CAD models with code.
 It's a niche popular amongst software devs for obvious reasons — it gives you parametric models almost by default and it's easy to maintain and extend models within a team over time when paired with git.
 The coding nature of it allows teams to build their own abstraction for re-use and quick prototyping.
-The [Cadhub](https://cadhub.xyz/) homepage has a good breakdown of the potential of the Code-CAD paradigm.
+The [Cadhub docs](https://learn.cadhub.xyz/) has a good breakdown of the potential of the Code-CAD paradigm.
 Code-CAD is not to be confused with 3d geometry libraries, Code-CAD instead has opinionated abstractions for quickly developing mechanical parts.

 ## Which one should you use?